davidchip/tagg/README.md

 - Add head rotation (using mouse) to Safari
 - Fix AudioContext choppiness on Android
 - Fix script/lib loading for elements
+- Fix AudioContext not playing in Firefox

 Beta: Concrete To-Dos
 --------
+- <s>Add lazy loading of scripts based on elements in world</s>
 - Add support for template property when declaring Firecracker Element
   - Should work like Polymer <template> tag.
 Should allow:
     - firing of methods found in the Element declaration